-Having won the hearts of audiences and critics alike in some of the world’s most prestigious theaters, including the Metropolitan Opera, the Teatro alla Scala, the Royal Opera House Covent Garden, Deutsche Oper Berlin, the Berliner Staatsoper, the Dutch National Opera, the Teatro Real Madrid, the Arena di Verona, the Teatro La Fenice, the Teatro San Carlo (Naples), and the Aix-en-Provence Festival, among many others, the Russian soprano is poised for a 2016/2017 season filled with major bel canto role debuts; the title role in Anna Bolena at Opéra Grand Avignon, Giulietta in I Capuleti e i Montecchi at the Teatro Filarmonico of Verona and Elvira in I puritani at the Teatro Comuncale of Modena, the Teatro Comunale of Piacenza and in Reggio Emilia.
-Other engagements in 2016/2017 include Don Giovanni (Donna Anna) at the Vienna State Opera, Liù in Turandot at the Bayerische Staatsoper of Munich, La bohème (Mimì) at the Teatro Regio of Turin and at the Teatro San Carlo in Naples and Rigoletto (Gilda) and the title role of Lucia di Lammermoor at the Teatro Comunale of Bologna.
+During the 2016/2017 season Ms Lungu made her debuts in three bel canto roles: the title role of Anna Bolena at Opéra Grand Avignon, Giulietta in I Capuleti e i Montecchi at the Teatro Filarmonico of Verona and Elvira in I puritani at the Teatro Comunale of Modena, the Teatro Comunale of Piacenza and in Reggio Emilia.
+Other engagements included Don Giovanni (Donna Anna) at the Vienna State Opera, Turandot (Liù) at the Bayerische Staatsoper of Munich, La bohème (Mimì) at the Teatro Regio of Turin and at the Teatro San Carlo in Naples as well as Rigoletto (Gilda) and the title role of Lucia di Lammermoor at the Teatro Comunale of Bologna.

-Other recent engagements include Gilda and Musetta at the Metropolitan Opera New York, Violetta at the Teatro Real Madrid and the Teatro La Fenice Venice, Musetta at the Royal Opera House Covent Garden, Marguerite at the Dutch National Opera and Norina in Don Pasquale at the Teatro Filarmonico, Verona.
+Other recent engagements include Gilda and Musetta at the Metropolitan Opera New York, Violetta at the Teatro Real Madrid and the Teatro La Fenice Venice, Musetta at the Royal Opera House Covent Garden, Marguerite at the Dutch National Opera, Donna Anna and Juliette at the Arena di Verona as well as Norina in Don Pasquale and Lucia di Lammermoor at the Teatro Filarmonico, Verona.